-- A licensee proposes a non-equivalent change to the operator on one of the safety injection accumulator isolation valves.
+A licensee proposes a non-equivalent change to the operator on one of the safety injection accumulator isolation valves.
 The UFSAR describes that these isolation valves are open with their circuit breakers open during normal operation.
-These are motor operated, safety related valves required for pressure boundary integrity and to remain open so that flow to the RCS will occur during a LOCA as pressure drops below ~600 psi.
+These are motor operated, safety related valves required for pressure boundary integrity and to remain open so that flow to the RCS will occur during a LOCA as RCS pressure drops below ~600 psi.
 They are remotely operated so that they can be closed during a normal shutdown and not inject when not required.
+Technical/engineering work supporting this change ensures that the replacement operator is capable of performing the functions of the existing the operator and will not adversely affect the connected Class 1E bus or diesel.
+This change would screen out because the valve operator does not perform, support or impact the UFSAR-described design function (pressure boundary integrity) that supports safety injection performance credited in the safety analyses.

+If the proposed change was to configure the valve as a normally closed valve that automatically opens on loss of reactor coolant system pressure, 10 CFR 50.59 evaluation would be required because the change would adversely affect the reliability of the safety injection function as credited in the safety analyses.

-This change would screen out because the change affects only the valve operator-not the UFSAR-described design function (pressure boundary integrity) that supports safety injection performance credited in the safety analyses. - A licensee proposes to replace a globe valve with a ball valve in a vent/drain application to reduce the propensity of this valve to leak.
+A licensee proposes to replace a globe valve with a ball valve in a vent/drain application to reduce the propensity of this valve to leak.
 The UFSAR-described design function of this valve is to maintain the integrity of the system boundary when closed.
 The vent/drain function of the valve does not relate to design functions credited in the safety analyses, and the licensee has determined that a ball valve is adequate to support the vent/drain function and is superior to the globe valve in terms of its isolation function.
-Thus the proposed change affects the design of the existing vent/drain valve-not the design function that supports system performance credited in the safety analyses-and evaluation/reporting under 10 CFR 50.59 is not required.
-The screening determination should be documented, and the UFSAR should be updated per 10 CFR 50.71(e) to reflect the change. - The bolts for retaining a rupture disk are being replaced with bolts of a different material and fewer threads, but equivalent load capacity and strength, such that the rupture disk will still relieve at the same pressure as before the change.
-Because the replacement bolts are equivalent in function to the original bolts and the rupture disk continues to meet the same functional requirements, this activity may be screened out as an equivalent change.
+Thus the proposed change affects the design of the existing vent/drain valve-not the design function (pressure boundary integrity) that supports system performance credited in the safety analyses-and evaluation/reporting under 10 CFR 50.59 is not required.
+The screening determination should be documented, and the UFSAR should be updated per 10 CFR 50.71(e) to reflect the change.

+■ The bolts for retaining a rupture disk are being replaced with bolts of a different material and fewer threads, but equivalent load capacity and strength, such that the rupture disk will still relieve at the same pressure as before the change.
+Because the replacement bolts are equivalent to the original bolts, the design function of the rupture disk (to relieve at a specified pressure) is unaffected, and this activity may be screened out as an equivalent change.